Who they are

 Livelihoods in Cambodia are climate-dependent, especially as the rural poor overwhelmingly rely on a single crop: rice.
 Diversification means more choice for farmers, as well as increased food security.
 By helping farmers generate income from surplus agricultural produce, farmers have disposable income for education and healthcare and are less dependent on natural resources.

-While in Cambodia, the SStS group will support CRDT’s food security initiatives in rural villages on the Mekong River.
-Participants will also construct model farms and learn about developing production systems that are resilient to climate change.
+While in Cambodia, the SStS group will support CRDT’s education initiatives in the rural village of Koh Chraeng on the Mekong River.
+Participants will help with construction projects that will improve the local elementary school.